 This includes considering whether to allow remote access to the network, reviewing what information the product can access and carrying out independent investigations to identify information flows can’t be accounted for.

-The NCSC also recommended reviewing contractual agreements with vendors, pointing out that software permissions could “give them scope to do whatever the wish to your systems and data in future”.
+The NCSC also recommended reviewing contractual agreements with vendors, pointing out that software permissions could “give them scope to do whatever they wish to your systems and data in future”.

 The new guidance specifically targets central government organisation dealing with classified information related to national security or critical national infrastructure.
 However, an NCSC spokesperson said it had written to all government departments, including the Department of Health, to warn against using Russia-based anti-virus providers.

 Speaking to Digital Health News, Dan Taylor, director of NHS Digital’s Data Security Centre, said: “We are reviewing the National Cyber Security Centre’s latest guidance on cloud-enabled products against our own guidance in this area.
 We will update our guidance if necessary to ensure it aligns with the NCSC’s recommendations.